tournantdev/communard/README.md

 ### Prompts

-If all (or some) arguments were not given, `scaffold` will prompt you for the missing information.
+If all (or some) arguments were not given, `communard` will prompt you for the missing information.

 ### cwd